KHwong12/urban-data-palette-blog/content/post/2021-03-xml-dataframe-r.md

 The data then has to be unnested two times.
 I do not quite understand why this is required though.
 Maybe because the values in the cells a in the form of "list in list"/"nested list"?
 Following are the results after `lp_wider` is passed through 1. the first unnest and 2. the second unnest.
 After the first unnest, each column is still a type of list with length of 1.
 The data are exposed only after the second unnest.

 ![](/post/2021-03-xml-dataframe-r/unnest-first-time.png)
-<figcaption>tibble after unnest for the first time</figcaption>
+<figcaption>Tibble after the first unnest function</figcaption>

 ![](/post/2021-03-xml-dataframe-r/unnest-second-time.png)
-<figcaption>tibble after unnest for the second time</figcaption>
+<figcaption>Tibble after the second unnest function</figcaption>

-And finally, the xml is converted to a tidy tabular format for further analysis.
+And finally, the xml is converted to a tidy tabular format for further analysis, and we can use `write_csv` to export the tibble into csv.

 ![](/post/2021-03-xml-dataframe-r/converted-tibble.png)
-<figcaption>converted dataframe</figcaption>
+<figcaption>The converted tibble</figcaption>

 ---

 ## Other approaches

-### Manual edit and conversion
+### Manual editing and conversion

 The quick (though dumb) way to get the nested part of a XML is - manually delete the "outer" part!
 In the case of this resturant license XML, I only need the `<LPS>` part, and all other nodes (I am not sure about this is the correct terminology for XML) could be deleted.
 After that, I just need to use an onine [XML to CSV converter](https://www.convertcsv.com/xml-to-csv.htm) for the data format conversion.

 ### Using XML package

-The **XML** package is an older package to transform xml to dataframes.
+The **XML** package is an older package to transform XML to dataframes.

 https://blog.gtwang.org/r/r-xml-package-parsing-and-generating-xml-tutorial/